-You can only use the renewal form if you are an Australian citizen aged 18 years or over and
+You can only use the renewal form IF you are an Australian citizen aged 18 years or over and you

-- was issued in your current name, date of birth and sex.
+- was issued in your current name, date of birth and sex, and

-If you cannot access the passport renewal form online then you may not be eligible to use a renewal form.
+If you cannot access the passport renewal form online then you may not be eligible to renew your passport.

 Alternatively, you may be answering the security questions incorrectly.
-The answers to these questions must exactly match what is on your passport records in order for you to proceed.
+The answers to these questions must exactly match the information on your passport records held by the Australian Passsports Office in order for you to proceed.

 My passport has been lost or stolen.
 What can I do?